 Domain name registration is a real service.
 Domain registration is a record of you as the owner of your website.
 It’s the name that lets people know where on the Internet your website can be found.
 The cost of purchasing said necessary domain name typically runs around $10.00/year (more or less) and is separate from your Web Hosting fees.

 Domain names are purchased from reputable registrars.
 A registrar is a company or entity that manages the reservation of Internet domain names.
 A domain registrar must be accredited by a generic top-level domain (gTLD) registry and/or a country code top-level domain (ccTLD) registry.

 Domain name SEARCH ENGINE REGISTRATION is bogus, aside from being pointless.
 It just sounds like something that would benefit your website rankings.

 You don’t have to “register your domain name with search engines” in order for the likes of Google, Bing, and Yahoo to find your site.
 They’re quite capable of finding your domain name without your help and will automatically do so.
 They’ll even find content on your site that you may not want them to find.
 If you want to provide search engines with an extra road map to your website you can always post on social media sites and include a link to your website.
 Or post on any blog and include a link to your website.
 And, of course, create a sitemap.

-Rest assured knowing that when it comes time to renew your domain name (depending on the billing cycle that you personally selected when you purchased your domain name), you will receive an actual invoice from the registrar — which will not contain a one-day-urgency notice, threats of search engines not being able to find your site, or a “Lifetime plan.”
+Rest assured knowing that when it comes time to renew your domain name (depending on the billing cycle that you personally selected when you purchased it), you will receive an actual invoice from the registrar — which will not contain a one-day-urgency notice, threats of search engines not being able to find your site, or a “Lifetime plan.”

-I’m removing and/or changing actual names from this email and bolding the main points I want to draw your attention to the obvious clues that this is a scam.
+NOTE: I’m removing and/or changing actual names from this domain name search engine email, and using bold font for the main points I want to draw your attention to; the obvious clues that this is a scam.
 My comments are in red font: